 Basic earnings per share was computed by dividing net income available to common shareholders by the weighted average number of common shares outstanding during the period.
-The computation of diluted earnings per share reflected the effect of potentially dilutive securities.
+The computation of diluted earnings per share reflected the effect of potentially dilutive securities and excludes the effect of any anti-dilutive shares.